 Since the time I read the biography of Ahilya Bai Holkar, I wanted to visit Maheshwar.
 It was a dream come true when I got to stay in her palace which is more like her home that is a heritage hotel run by the Holkars.

 We drove from Mandu to our destination.
 My first sight of this place had its colorful Saris all around.
-We entered the fort through a gate to reach Ahilya Dwar that is simplest of the gates.
+We entered the fort through a gate to reach Ahilya Dwar that is the simplest of the gates.
 As soon as I stepped out, I had a larger than life image of Rani Ahilya Devi in a pink Odhni.
-After a quick breakfast, we set out to explore the Maheshwar Fort and the town that still reverberates with the name of Ma Saheb Ahilya Bai.
+After a quick breakfast, we set out to explore the fort and the town that still reverberates with the name of Ma Saheb Ahilya Bai.

 History of Maheshwar

-It is an ancient town on the banks of Narmada River.
+It is an ancient town on the banks of the Narmada River.
 In ancient Indian scriptures, it is mentioned as Mahishmati.
 Yes, the same name you might have heard in the blockbuster Bahubali.
-This is supposed to be a place where Ravan was held the prisoner for 6 months by the king Sahastrarjun.
+This is supposed to be a place where Ravan was held prisoner for 6 months by king Sahastrarjun.
 His temple can be seen at the RajRajeshwar temple complex.
 Both, our epics, Ramayana and Mahabharata mention Maheshwar.
 It was also a part of Avanti that we better know as Ujjain.

-Sages Rishi Jamadagni, Rishika Renuka Devi and Sri Parshuram also lived at Maheshwar or its vicinity.
+Sages Rishi Jamadagni, Rishika Renuka Devi, and Sri Parshuram also lived at Maheshwar or its vicinity.

 In the recorded history, we know it was under Mauryas, Guptas & Harshvardhan before falling to Delhi Sultanate and Akbar.
 It came back to Marathas in 18th CE.
 When Ahilya Bai Holkar took over the Subedari of Malwa, she shifted the capital from Indore to this place.
-I think more than anything else Ahilya Bai wanted to be closer to Narmada River.
+I think more than anything else Ahilya Bai wanted to be closer to the Narmada River.